DJM0/login-pushover/README.md

 Simple script to send a mobile notification using Pushover when a user logs into a Linux machine.

 This is by no means a secure way of knowing a user has logged into a system.
-I created this just to get a brief idea on was logging into one of my Linux boxes.
+I created this just to get a brief idea who and when someone was logging into one of my Linux boxes.

 ### Dependencies